Roodootoo/Roodootoo/README.md

 - 👯 I’m looking to collaborate on python / django projects / ML
 - 💬 Ask me about.. dogs) Yes, I'm also cynologists
 - 📫 How to reach me: telegram - @rdt_a
+- ⚡ 17 years in IT, 16 years as a 1C developer (SAP equivalent in CIS countries), 4 years as Team Lead 1С

 SUMMARY